 Distance from Orlando: 1 hour 35 minutes

 Rejuvenate yourselves and your connection while floating with manatees in cool spring waters.
 Three Sisters Springs, a refuge for manatees, has an abundant supply of manatees year-round, although you will see a higher population during mid-November through late March.
 Arrive at the Three Sisters Springs Center to begin your day with a trolley tour.
 The trolley will take guests to the quarter-mile boardwalk that allows the Springs and wildlife to be viewed from platforms.
 You may also like to explore the other 3 stops at Hunter Springs Park, South Citrus, and Heritage Village for shopping and dining.
-The trolley runs every Friday-Sunday during the summer season (April – Mid-November) and 7 days a week during manatee season (Mid-November through March).
-For those who prefer a more interactive date outing allowing you to get up close and personal with the manatees, the Springs are accessible by water from sunrise to sunset daily.
-Visitors can paddle into the Springs during the summer season but only swimming is authorized during manatee season to protect this threatened species.
-Swimming next to your honey in crystal clear waters with placid creatures of the wild is a date to remember.
+For those who prefer a more interactive date outing allowing you to get up close and personal with the manatees, you can join guided kayaking and snorkeling tours to see the gentle giants up close.

 Distance from Orlando: 1 hour 45 minutes